Rockies vs. Mets Player Props Betting Odds

 Blackmon Stats

-- Blackmon hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 games he is hitting .297 with three doubles, two triples, a home run, two walks and five RBI.
+- Blackmon hopes to build on an eight-game hitting streak in this matchup.
+In his last 10 games he is hitting .297 with four doubles, a triple, a home run, two walks and five RBI.

 Blackmon Recent Games